My writing has expanded over the years. Often as a result of opportunities that arose because of my personal blogging.

 In 2014, as part of a “50 Cities 50 Hashes” blogger event, I was chosen to represent Boston, Massachusetts and Providence, Rhode Island to help promote the cookbook “Hashcapades” written by author Clark Haass.
 I wrote up blog posts reviewing my restaurant meals in each city.
 I ate chicken hash in Boston and sweet potato hash in Providence.
 The blog posts were published on the Hashcapades blog.

 After writing blog posts about income tax issues relevant to food bloggers on my personal blog for several years, I was hired by Limitless Publishing in 2014 to write a food blogging tax guide for their website at Foodblogger.org.
-Food Blogger is a system of online learning modules that helps food bloggers improve their blogging skills and learn how to better monetize their blogs.
-The guide is part of the course, “Get Paid To Eat & Travel” and is geared to someone new to the idea of food blogging as a small business.
-It gives specific examples of income tax deductions particularly relevant to food bloggers by using multiple scenarios, so they can better plan their business and more easily understand complicated income tax rules.
+Food Blogger was a system of online learning modules that helped food bloggers improve their blogging skills and learn how to better monetize their blogs.
+The guide was part of the course, “Get Paid To Eat & Travel” and was geared to someone new to the idea of food blogging as a small business.
+It gave specific examples of income tax deductions particularly relevant to food bloggers.
+The course included multiple detailed scenarios designed to help laypeople understand complicated income tax rules.